 There are many preconfigured templates/images to help spin up an EC2 Instance in seconds, called Amazon Machine Images (AMIs).
 They package everything you need to stand up and run a server including OS and additional software.
 I stood up this WordPress website by using a WordPress AMI.

-There are 4 different options when paying for EC2 instances, depending on the budget and need.
+There are different options when paying for EC2 instances, depending on your budget and need.

 - Low cost and no commitment